Why is a high quality of the counts so important?¶

 - 20 are therefore not correctly detected (false negative)

-- the system indicates that 110 vehicles would have passed the intersection
+- the system indicates that 110 vehicles passed the intersection

 - the system has thus detected 30 vehicles that were not present in reality (false positive)